lucysladden/wasteless/README.md

 1. Clone the latest wasteless repository from the link.
 2. Run "vagrant up" - ensuring you are in the correct repository.
 3. Navigate to either of the above localhost:portnumber links to test the VMs' functionalities.

+FOR DEVELOPERS:

+Follow the above steps to run the VMs.
+If you want to make changes to the applications' functionality (not the Vagrant file), best practice is to ssh into your desired VM from the command line (e.g. "vagrant ssh adminserver").
+From here, you can make changes to the PHP files - or even add new ones.
+An example of a useful addition would be to extend the capability of the admin web page (currently it only supports deletion and is insecure - a login page would be a sensible addition).

+If you were wanting to change the Vagrant file (e.g. add a fourth VM or change the configuration of the existing VMs), this will****NEEDS UPDATING!